 It is no longer a requirement to wear a face covering whilst moving through buildings and within teaching, learning and study environments, moving around shared occupancy and open plan office spaces, however we continue to encourage you to wear face coverings in busy spaces in line with the UK Government guidance.

 We recognise that this continues to be a challenging time for everyone in our community and we care about keeping you safe and well.
 We have a range of wellbeing support services available, and urge anyone with concerns for themselves or others to get in touch at firstname.lastname@example.org.

-During the national lockdown, a number of catering options, together with all student support services including the Library, MySurrey Hive and Nest, study spaces and Academic Hives, will continue to be open (face-to-face and online) as usual for all students, and dedicated silent study rooms will be available for students to book to undertake exams in the Library and MySurrey Hive.
+All catering options, together with all student support services including the Library, MySurrey Hive and Nest, study spaces and Academic Hives, continue to be open (face-to-face and online) as usual for all students, and dedicated silent study rooms are available for students to book to undertake exams in the Library and MySurrey Hive.

 Clinically Extremely Vulnerable (CEV)